arzwa/MultilocusIsland/README.md

 Of course, one should do more/longer simulations.

-If you have **any questions** on how to install, use, ... the package, *do not hesitate to open an issue, I'd be happy to help.
+If you have **any questions** on how to install, use, ... the package, *do not hesitate to open an issue*, I'd be happy to help.

 ---